MateuszB-PL/CppCalc/README.md

 ___

-Tested on fedora 37 linux with gnome-desktop (gnome-terminal), Manjaro with KDE Plasma (alacritty)
+Tested on fedora 37 linux with gnome-desktop (gnome-terminal)

 (if dont works try with different terminal)
-DONT WORKING ON KONSOLE-KDE
+___

+Installer adds alias to .bashrc
+(If you want to suggest how to do a better installer please tell me)
 ___

 **cppcalc  v0.1**